Skip to content

 Installing NSClient++

 NSClient++ comes with an interactive installer (MSI) which is the preferred method of installation.
-There is also a command line option for registering (and de-registering) the service but as the Installer works pretty well it is the preferred way.
+There is also a command line option for registering (and de-registering) the service but as the Installer is the preferred way.

 More detailed information on how to do silent installs and automated installs in large environments can be found below.
 For most people installing NSClient++ is simply running the MSI entering some options and clicking next.
 BUT this is only where the fun begins.
 After installing NSClient++ you need to configure it.